mozmeao/snippets-service/docs/data_collection.rst

 -------

-Snippet code, which is executed on about:home, sends HTTP requests to a server located at https://snippets-stats.mozilla.org whenever an event occurs that we would like to measure.
-These requests are sampled at a rate of 10%, meaning that only 10% of the time an event occurs will a request be made.
+Snippet code, which is executed on about:home, sends HTTP requests to a server located at https://snippets-stats.moz.works and / or https://snippets-stats.mozilla.org whenever an event occurs that we would like to measure.
+These requests are sampled at a rate of 1%, meaning that only 1% of the time an event occurs will a request be made.

 Requests sent to snippets-stats.mozilla.org contain the following data (sent as URL parameters in the query string) in addition to the normal data available